FAIRiCUBE/collaboration-platform/docs/user_guide/storage.md

 ## File Storage

-Per default a user in a [FAIRiCUBE EOX Lab JupyterLab session](./eox_lab.md) gets access to their personal workspace as well as to a shared folder mounted under `/shared/fairicube/` or `~/.shared/fairicube/`.
-This shared folder is not directly visible in the JupyterLab interface but can be accessed from notebooks or their content viewed via the commandline (i.e. via Terminal).
+Per default a user in a [FAIRiCUBE EOX Lab JupyterLab session](./eox_lab.md) gets access to their personal workspace, to a team shared directory as well as to a common shared one.
+The directory shared with the Use Case team is mounted under `~/team_extra/` whereas the common shared one is mounted under `~/.shared/fairicube/`.
+This common shared folder is not directly visible in the JupyterLab file browser interface as it is a hidden directory (note the `.`in the name) but can be accessed from notebooks or their content viewed via the commandline (i.e. via Terminal).

-Though possible, it is not recommended to add this `/shared/fairicube/` permanently (eg. via symbolic linking) to the JupyterLab session, since this could slow down the session's performance considerably.

-The personal workspace as well as the shared folder are both persisted on File Storage and are only available in JupyterLab.
+The personal workspace as well as the shared folders are persisted on File Storage and are only available in JupyterLab.

 ## Object Storage